 Designing the performance measure(s) to be rewarded is a key challenge.
 Basing bonus pay on test scores alone has been problematic in several U.S. settings because of documented cheating and broader concerns that it focuses teachers too narrowly on specific subjects.
-No LAC country to date has introduced bonus pay for test scores alone and this strategy appears wise.
-Chile's SNED program defines one end of the spectrum in its use of an extremely comprehensive set of performance indicators that includes test scores (65% weighting) and student retention/promotion rates (22%) but also a large number of other qualitative, process and feedback indicators the Ministry of Education generates through institutional evaluations and special surveys.
+No LAC country to date has introduced bonus pay for test scores alone, and this strategy appears wise.
+Chile's SNED program defines one end of the spectrum in its use of an extremely comprehensive set of performance indicators that includes test scores (65 percent weighting) and student retention and promotion rates (22 percent) but also a large number of other qualitative, process, and feedback indicators the Ministry of Education generates through institutional evaluations and special surveys.
 Given these costs and complexity, the SNED is one of the few programs where the bonus is offered only every two years.
 It is difficult to say whether this dampens its strength as an incentive compared to annual bonuses.
-The evidence of SNED's positive impact on learning outcomes confirms that the weighting given to test scores in the composite indicator has been sufficient to incentivize this result.
+The evidence that SNED has had some positive impact on learning outcomes confirms that the weighting given to test scores in the composite indicator has been sufficient to incentivize this result.

-There is little question that the rapid spread of bonus pay programs in Brazil over the past five years is related to the federal Ministry of Education's development of a composite "basic education quality" index, called IDEB (Indice de Desenvolvimento da Educacao Basica).
+The composite indicator used in Pernambuco is an interesting model for countries to consider.
+There is little question that the rapid spread of bonus pay programs in Brazil over the past five years is related to the federal Ministry of Education's development of a composite basic education quality index, called Indice de Desenvolvimento da Educacao Basica.
 Every state and municipal program to date in Brazil uses increases in schools' IDEB scores as the basis for the bonus.
 Because the index is the product of both test scores and pass rates, it discourages both automatic promotion of children who are not learning and the reverse strategy of holding children back or encouraging dropout in order to boost test scores.
-While the Ministry calculates an IDEB index score every two years for every school, municipality and state in Brazil, based on national assessment results, school systems introducing bonus pay have developed state or municipal level assessments scaled to the national test that are applied in the intervening year.
+While the ministry calculates an IDEB index score every two years for every school, municipality, and state in Brazil based on national assessment results, school systems introducing bonus pay have developed state- or municipal-level assessments scaled to the national test that are applied in the intervening year.
 The widely perceived validity of the IDEB indicator has made it a useful platform for bonus pay in Brazil.

 Programs are likely to have heterogeneous impacts on different types of schools.
 In both of the (only) two evaluated cases of bonus programs operating at scale, significant heterogeneity has been observed.
-In Chile's SNED program, about one-third of schools appear consistently "out of the money" in the tournaments, despite the serious efforts made to ensure that schools only compete against similar schools.
-In Pernambuco's case, the bonus produces stronger impacts in small schools, where teachers can collaborate and monitoring each other more easily than in larger schools.
+In Chile's SNED program, about one-third of schools appear consistently "out of the money" in the tournaments, despite the serious efforts made to ensure that schools compete only against similar schools (Mizala and Urquiola 2007).
+In Pernambuco's case, the bonus produces stronger impacts in small schools, where teachers can collaborate and monitor each other more easily than in larger schools.
 Research evidence of this type can provide useful guidance for tweaking a program's design and raising its impact.

-Students are a key partner in the production of learning results.
+Students are key partners in the production of learning results.
 The innovative design of the ALI experiment in Mexico generated powerful evidence of this.
-This is consistent with cross-country studies of PISA results, for example, which show stronger student learning outcomes for countries whose students face high stakes examinations (Fuchs & Woessman, 2007).
-While the sustaining costs of offering bonuses linked to learning for all students and teachers in a school may be prohibitive, the ALI results suggest that school systems can gain by finding ways to make students feel more invested in their own learning progress.
+This result is also consistent with cross-country studies of PISA results, for example, which show stronger student learning outcomes for countries whose students face high-stakes examinations at the end of secondary school (Fuchs and Woessmann 2007).
+While the sustaining costs of offering bonuses linked to learning for all students and teachers in a school may be prohibitive, the Mexico ALI results suggest that school systems can gain by finding ways to make students feel more invested in their own learning progress.